All Episodes

 We have a tremendous audience, a lot of them from out of town, as is the usual case.

-If you're Joe Six Pack or a member of a bowling league, an average middle class hamburger flipper type people.
+So it's like day 273 of the Raw Deal today if you're Joe Six Pack or a member of a bowling league, average middle-class hamburger flipper type people.

 You have to add 19 days.

-When it comes to enduring the pain, folks, we are all equal, and we are all in together.
+When it comes to enduring the pain, folks, we are all equal and we are all in together.

-And that's that's what those numbers actually mean.
+And that's what those numbers actually mean.

 We have a diverse show tonight.

-We're going to conclude with a well, we do.
+We're going to conclude with a, well, we do.

-Uh, as you know, Halloween is coming up, ladies and gentlemen, and in Iowa City, Iowa, a woman by the name of Marion Coleman, who is from some affirmative action committee, has in her enlightenedness decided that certain Halloween costumes are no longer allowable.
+As you know, Halloween is coming up, ladies and gentlemen, and in Iowa City, Iowa, a woman by the name of Marion Coleman, who is from some affirmative action committee, has in her enlightenedness decided that certain Halloween costumes are no longer allowable.

 So listen to this answer.